-In general, improvements to toll facilities, as well as improvements to other competing and adiacent roadways, will have an impact on toll road traffic and revenue.
-Normally, traffic will divert onto the toll facility when improvements are made to the facility, and will divert away when improvements are made to the neighboring competing facilities.
+to the neighboring competing facilities.
 These improvements include future widening needs, new and modified interchanges, rest areas, and improvements to access roads.
-Toll facility reduces widenina the level of congestion and improved provides travel conditions.
+Toll facility widening reduces the level of congestion and provides improved travel conditions.
 New or modified interchanges and improvements to access roads leading to the toll facilities enhance accessibility to the toll roads.
 In this report, both current and future improvements were considered in the development of traffic and revenue projections.